Updated: April 11, 2026

 I had no idea.

 I knew our revenue.
-I knew how many customers we’d signed.
-But I couldn’t tell you whether we were building a sustainable business or a slowly sinking ship.
+I knew how many customers we had signed.
+But I could not tell you whether we were building a sustainable business or a slowly sinking ship.

 That meeting ended early.
 The investor passed.
-And I spent the next week learning something I should have understood on day one: SaaS metrics aren’t just numbers.
-They’re the language of your business.
+And I spent the next week learning something I should have understood on day one: SaaS metrics are not just numbers.
+They are the language of your business.

-If you’re reading this, you’re probably where I was—building something real, but realizing you need to understand the numbers behind it.
+If you are reading this, you are probably where I was — building something real, but realizing you need to understand the numbers behind it.
 Good.
 That awareness puts you ahead of most founders.

-This guide isn’t a dictionary.
-It’s a framework.
-By the end, you’ll know exactly which metrics matter at your stage, how to calculate them, and—most importantly—what to do when the numbers tell you something’s wrong.
+This guide is not a dictionary.
+It is a framework.
+By the end, you will know exactly which metrics matter at your stage, how to calculate them, and — most importantly — what to do when the numbers tell you something is wrong.

 The North Star Metric

-Before we dive into the dozens of metrics you could track, let’s talk about the one you should track.
+Before we dive into the dozens of metrics you could track, let us talk about the one you should track.

 - Spotify tracks “Time spent listening.”